Primordial Black Holes Place the Universe in Stasis: Phenomenological Implications of PBH-Induced Stasis

 Overall, for typical parameter values, the corresponding GW frequency ranges from MHz to GHz, still much higher than what the space-based or terrestrial interferometer can reach.
 However, the SGWB could potentially be probed within this frequency range by experiments designed primarily to detect axion dark matter~\cite{Ito:2019wcb,Ejlli:2019bqj,Berlin:2021txa,Domcke:2022rgu,Ito:2022rxn}.
 We leave investigations along these lines for future work.

-Finally, in addition to the contributions to the GW spectrum dicussed above, there is an additional contribution which arises in cosmologies involving an epoch of PBH-induced stasis due to the presence of the PBHs themselves.
+Finally, in addition to the contributions to the GW spectrum discussed above, there is an additional contribution which arises in cosmologies involving an epoch of PBH-induced stasis due to the presence of the PBHs themselves.
 Since PBHs are discrete objects, their spatial distribution is granular on small scales and is therefore not strictly adiabatic.
 As a result, density perturbations associated with a population of PBHs necessarily include an isocurvature component~\cite{Inman:2019wvr}.
 These isocurvature perturbations can be converted into adiabatic curvature perturbations during a PBH-dominated epoch~\cite{Kodama:1986fg,Kodama:1986ud}, and therefore act as an additional source for GW production~\cite{Papanikolaou:2020qtd,Domenech:2020ssp, Inomata:2020lmk, Kozaczuk:2021wcl,Papanikolaou:2021uhe,Bhaumik:2022pil, Bhaumik:2022zdd,Papanikolaou:2022hkg,Papanikolaou:2022chm}.
 These processes are generically active during any cosmological epoch wherein PBHs constitute a non-negligible fraction of the total energy density of the universe.
 In cosmologies involving an epoch of PBH-induced stasis, one would therefore expect these processes to be active both during the stasis epoch itself and during the PBH-dominated epoch which immediately precedes it.
 Thus, one would generically expect an additional contribution to the GW spectrum to arise as a result of this isocurvature contribution in such cosmologies.
+This contribution can be sizable even in scenarios in which the PBH mass spectrum is quite broad~\cite{Papanikolaou:2022chm}.
 We leave the analysis of this contribution for future work.